-Steel reinforcement may protrude from the outer deck units for constructing the cast insitu kerbs and / or parapets.
+Steel reinforcement may protrude from the outer deck units and winged planks for constructing the cast insitu kerbs and/or parapets.

-Unless the construction of the kerbs and / or parapets is to proceed immediately, steel reinforcing shall be cleaned and protected against accidental damage and from the elements.
+Unless the construction of the kerbs and/or parapets is to proceed immediately, steel reinforcing shall be cleaned and protected against accidental damage and from the elements.